-- Mix together arrowroot powder and jojoba oil in a small bowl.
+- Mix together arrowroot powder, jojoba oil, and essential oils in a small bowl.
 Using a fork, stir until the arrowroot is dissolved into the oil.
 If using Vitamin E to lengthen the shelf life of the pomade, poke the vitamin E pills squeezing the contents into the bowl and let cool until hardened.

 - Using your hand mixer, blend the hair pomade until it begins to turn into a pudding/taffy-like texture.
 (It shouldn't take too long since there is a decent amount of beeswax in the recipe!)

-- Scoop into metal tins and store in a cool dark place.
+- Scoop into your designated container and store in a cool dark place.
 The pomade will harden further overnight.

 - Use only a small pea-sized amount on hair.
 A little goes a long way!